poxiest/CalendarApplication/CalendarApplication/res/README.md

 <b>Major Features:</b>

+1. Create a new Calendar with name and timezone
+2. Edit Calendar properties
+3. Copy events from one calendar to another
-1. Create a single and recurring event (with and without autoDecline)
+4. Create a single and recurring event (with and without autoDecline)
-2. Edit all the event properties for single and recurring events (with and without autoDecline)
+5. Edit all the event properties for single and recurring events (with and without autoDecline)
-3. Print Events
+6. Print Events
-4. Export Calendar as CSV compatible with Google Calendar
+7. Export Calendar as CSV compatible with Google Calendar
-5. Show status
+8. Show status

-## Contribution

-1. Sri Vishaak Ramesh Babu -
-   i.
-Designed and implemented controller and view ii.
-Integrated Controller with Model iii.
-E2E test cases for the Calendar Application
+## New Features and changes:
+New ICalendar and ICalendarRepository has been introduced.

+### ICalendar
+Encapsulates a single calendar's data and behaviour.
+It stores the name, timezone and IEventRepository which contains a list of events.

+### ICalendarRepository
+Represents a repository for managing multiple calendars.
+It has functionality to retrieve, add or edit calendars.
+It also supports copying between calendars.

+### Refactoring Event Management for Multi-Calendar Support

+In the previous design, `CalendarModel` was responsible for both storing a `List<IEvent>` and handling all event-related operations since only one calendar was involved.

+With the introduction of a **multi-calendar system**, these responsibilities have been refactored for better separation of concerns:

+- A new interface, `IEventRepository`, now encapsulates the storage and management of events.
+- It provides dedicated methods to **add**, **edit**, and **retrieve** events.
+- `CalendarModel` has shifted its role to act primarily as a **manager**, coordinating between calendars and delegating event-related operations to the corresponding `IEventRepository`.

+This architectural change improves **modularity**, supports **scalability**, and adheres to the **Single Responsibility Principle** by cleanly separating event logic from calendar coordination.

+### Separation of Formatting and Export Responsibilities

+In the earlier design, the `CalendarModel` handled both **formatting operations for printing** and **I/O operations for exporting** calendar data.

+To follow better architectural practices, these responsibilities have now been moved to the **controller layer**.
+This promotes a cleaner separation of concerns by keeping the model focused on data and business logic, while the controller manages presentation and I/O logic.

+To avoid exposing the entire `List<IEvent>` directly to the controller, a set of dedicated **DTOs (Data Transfer Objects)** has been introduced:

+- `PrintEventsResponseDTO`
+- `CalendarExporterDTO`
-2. Harikrishna Nagarajan -
+- `CopyEventRequestDTO`

-   i.
-Designed and implemented Model ii.
-Unit test cases for Model
+These DTOs provide only the necessary data required for their respective operations, ensuring **encapsulation**, **data safety**, and **clear boundaries** between layers.

+With this refactor:
+- The **controller** handles all formatting and export logic.
+- The **model** only provides filtered data in the form of DTOs.

+This change aligns with **SOLID principles**, especially the **Interface Segregation** and **Single Responsibility** principles.